home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 2021-02-03 09:03:00.903 7306-7306/?
 D/LocBroadcastReceiver: Duplicate location received, not sending to HA
 ```

-Below you will find the expected logs for successful location results.
-If you do not see logs like this then make sure to follow the steps up above as more than likely the app does not have proper access to run in the background without any interference.
-If the Android system kills the app then you will not see these updates.
+Below you will find the expected log for successful location results.
+If you do not see lines like these, make sure to follow the previously mentioned steps.
+No location updates in the app log is usually caused by no proper access to run in the background without any interference, or because the Android system killed the app.

 ```
 2021-02-03 09:06:34.241 7306-7306/?
 D/LocBroadcastReceiver: Received location update.